telerik/maui-docs/knowledge-base/display-image-text-buttontoolbaritem-net-maui.md

 ---
-title: Displaying Image and Text on ToolbarItem
+title: Displaying Image and Text in a Toolbar Item
-description: Learn how to display both image and text on a ButtonToolbarItem in Toolbar for .NET MAUI.
+description: Learn how to display both images and text in the button items of the Toolbar for .NET MAUI.
 type: how-to
-page_title: How to Display Image and Text on ButtonToolbarItem in Toolbar for .NET MAUI
+page_title: How to Display Image and Text in the ButtonToolbarItem of the Toolbar for .NET MAUI
 slug: display-image-text-buttontoolbaritem-net-maui
 tags: toolbar, buttontoolbaritem, image, text, display options, style, maui
 res_type: kb